grafana/k6-docs/src/data/markdown/docs/02 javascript api/10 k6-data/10-SharedArray.md

 title: SharedArray
 ---

 `SharedArray` is an array-like object that shares the underlying memory between VUs.
-It constructor takes a name for the `SharedArray` and a function which needs to return an array object itself.
-The function will be executed only once and it's result will be then be saved in memory once and copies of the elements will be given when requested.
-The name is needed as VUs are completely separate js VMs and k6 needs some way to identify the `SharedArray`s that it needs to return.
+Its constructor takes a name for the `SharedArray` and a function which needs to return an array object itself.
+The function will be executed only once and its result will then be saved in memory once and copies of the elements will be given when requested.
+The name is needed as VUs are completely separate JS VMs and k6 needs some way to identify the `SharedArray`s that it needs to return.

 This does mean that you can have multiple such ones and even only load some of them for given VUs, although that is